MileHacker Logo

 • Theater & Performance: Kimmel Center (Phila.
 Orchestra, Broadway, opera, ballet), Miller & Forrest Theaters (touring Broadway), Walnut Street & Arden Theatre Companies (local productions).

-• Bar Districts: Old City, Rittenhouse, Fishtown, South Street, and the Gayborhood each offer distinct bar scenes.
+• Bar Districts: Old City, Rittenhouse, Fishtown, South Street, and the Gayborhood each have different bar scenes.

-• Pub Crawls: Ghost tours sometimes include historic pubs, combining history with nightlife.
+• Pub Crawls: Ghost tours sometimes include historic pubs, combining heritage with nightlife.

 Clubs & Late Night